meteor/galaxy-docs/content/deploy-troubleshooting.md

 2. Next, deploy to galaxy by setting the `METEOR_BINARY_DEP_WORKAROUND=t` environment variable.
 An example deploy command would look like `METEOR_BINARY_DEP_WORKAROUND=t DEPLOY_HOSTNAME=galaxy.meteor.com meteor deploy ...` , replacing `...` with the rest of your deployment command (URL, settings, etc.).

 If you are uncertain if this matches your situation, you can use [this test app](https://github.com/zol/meteor-bignum-test) to reproduce the error and confirm a fix.

+<h2 id="memory-issues">Memory issues</h2>

+The log message `The container has run out of memory.
+A new container will be started to replace it.` means that the container running your application tried to get more memory than was allocated to it.
+Containers in this state are automatically killed.

+You can see memory utilization in the container view of your app.
+If your container is running out of memory, you may need to [scale up](/scaling.html) according to your needs.
+You can always scale back down after refactoring your app to consume less memory.

+You can also use npm modules to profile your memory usage and better understand erratic memory usage.
+The heapdump npm module is one such module, though you'll need to transfer the file it creates to a place like S3 to download it for closer examination.
+Another such module is memwatch-next.
+While Galaxy does not officially support the use of third-party modules, our community has found them to be helpful in the past.